-Whether your backend is in cloud or on-site, a backend server for mobile app is the life vein of the network.
-These provide resources (shared) that the networks need to operate and work as a mobile app hosting platform as well.
+Whether your backend is in the cloud or on-site, a backend server for a mobile app is the life vein of the network.
+It provides resources (shared) that the networks need to operate and work as a mobile app hosting platform as well.
 These shared resources might include – encryption and security, file storage, email, database, and web services.

-Database is what makes an application or website dynamic.
-Any time a user make a request from the app, database is supposed to accept the query, fetch the data, and give it to the app user.
+The database is what makes an application or website dynamic.
+Any time a user makes a request from the app, the database is supposed to accept the query, fetch the data, and give it to the app user.

-Now for those still with us, let me now tell you of the best backend technology for mobile apps, the reason we are calling them the best because they have been used on a mass scale for a number of varying projects of all sizes.
+Now for those still with us, let me now tell you about the best mobile app backend technology.
+The reason for calling them the best is because they have been used on a massive scale for a number of varying projects of all sizes.

-We use this open source software to do web serving, caching, reverse proxying, media streaming, and load balancing, among other things.
+This open-source software is used for web serving, caching, reverse proxying, media streaming, and load balancing, among other things.
 It also functions as the proxy server to email (POP3, IMAP, and SMTP) and as a load balancer and reverse proxy for TCP, UDP, and HTTP servers.

-Another open source software, Apache is used by over 50.1% of world’s apps.
+Another open-source software, Apache is used by over 50.1% of the world’s apps.
 The mobile app hosting platform has proven its reliability in the web server industry.

-The relational database, MySQL is an open source platform which is easy to setup, scales fast, and is free.
+The relational database, MySQL is an open-source platform that is easy to set up, scales fast, and is free.
 Because of reasons like these, we have placed our trust in MySQL for all the database requirements.

-The tool saves all the data in binary JSON format that makes it easier to pass the data between server and client.
-The tool is also a free open source NoSQL database system.
+The tool saves all the data in binary JSON format, which makes it easier to pass the data between server and client.
+The tool is also a free open-source NoSQL database system.

 The tool simplifies how the developers interact with the Mercurial and Git repositories.
 It makes managing repositories more intuitive, giving people time to focus on coding.

-The open source platform used for container cluster management aims at providing a space for scaling, automating deployment, and for operation of application containers across the cluster of different hosts.
+The open-source platform used for container cluster management aims at providing a space for scaling, automating deployment, and for the operation of application containers across the cluster of different hosts.

-The open source development environment tool allows use mobile app development companies, to make web applications using PHP, Apache, and the MySQL database.
+This open-source development environment tool allows mobile app development companies to make web applications using PHP, Apache, and the MySQL database.
 It comes in a package with SQLite and PhpMyAdmin to help in managing databases.

-The open source web server solution stack comes with Apache distribution which consists of PHP, Perl, and MariaDB integrated together in one downloadable file.
-The XAMPP package has been designed in such a way that is extremely easy to setup and use.
+This open-source web server solution stack comes with Apache distribution which consists of PHP, Perl, and MariaDB integrated together in one downloadable file.
+The XAMPP package has been designed in such a way that is extremely easy to set up and use.

 - Apache JMeter

-The tool can be loaded in the server to check the app performance and its speed under different conditions.
+The tool can be loaded into the server to check the app’s performance and speed under different conditions.
 Earlier, it was only used to test web apps but it is now even used for testing the app performances.

-We started with how Frontend is different from Backend and continued to the Backend development process.
-Next, we saw the components that lay the basis of Backend development and finally moved on the tools that makes it all possible.
+We started with how the frontend is different from the backend and continued with the backend app development process.
+Next, we saw the components that lay the basis of backend development and finally moved on to the tools that make it all possible.

-Now, bringing an end to the guide, let’s touch base on APIs – the technology without which it is impossible to do Backend development.
+Now, bringing an end to the guide, let’s touch base on APIs – the backend technology stack without which it is impossible to do backend development.

 APIs – The crucial part of Backend Programming

-It is impossible to talk about Backend development, without a mention of APIs.
-It is through API that it connects applications, software, database, and services seamlessly.
-API has an indispensable role in the building of server side software architectures, allowing the software to interact and for the data to be transferred.
+It is impossible to talk about backend development, without the mention of APIs.
+It is through API that we connect applications, software, database, and services seamlessly.
+API has an indispensable role in the building of server-side software architectures, allowing the software to interact and for the data to be transferred.